spilman6/courses/pages/version-control-essentials/creating-local-repos.md

 Before you can commit changes to your repository, you need to stage them.
 This tells Git which files you want to commit.

-This video will show you how to stage changes:
+This video will show you how to stage changes and commit them:

 <details open>
     <summary class="video">Show/Hide Video</summary>